Earn up to 3.35% APY2. No account fees. No minimum balances.

 By leveraging the insights provided by your software, you move from simply recording transactions to actively managing and optimizing your property’s financial health.

-Baselane is built for landlords who want an all-in-one solution.
-Start with online rent collection and integrated banking to simplify payments and separate property finances.
-Then use automated bookkeeping to track income and expenses by property.
-Baselane’s real-time cash flow analytics give you a clear view of your portfolio’s performance and help streamline tax reporting.
+Baselane is built for real estate investors who want to manage, analyze, and optimize cash flow all in one place.
+Start with online banking and rent collection to simplify payments and separate property finances.
+Then enable automated bookkeeping to track income and expenses by property, and view real-time performance analytics of your portfolio’s performance to maximize your cash flow.

 FAQs